jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 #### Professor Andrew Tanenbaum and Minix

-Before we talk about the Linux kernel, we need to talk about the state of other free adn opensource operating systems at this time.
+Before we talk about the Linux kernel, we need to talk about the state of other free and opensource operating systems at this time.
 One main one comes to mind: the Minix operating system.
 With the closing off of the AT&T Unix source code in 1984 to academics and researchers in the university - they were left without source code to show as examples in classes.

 ![*Professor Andrew S. Tanenbaum*](images/Chapter-02/People/Andrew-Tanenbaum/AndrewTanenbaum2-2.png "Professor Andrew S. Tanenbaum")